FrankCasanova/FrankyNews/README.md

 # FrankyNews
-a practice project to consolidate kwons about django.
+a practice project to consolidate knoledges about django.